U-GUIDE: South Dakota pheasant hunting - Fully, Semi or Self Guided pheasant hunting in South Dakota

 An Analysis of the Differences between Preserve and Non-Preserve Pheasant Hunting Outfitters in South Dakota

-Over the years, it has come to my attention that few people know or are aware of the differences in preserve and non-preserve pheasant hunting in South Dakota.
-Few people I know will drive 2000 miles to hunt any kind of a released or pen raised pheasant.
-Hunters that don?t have that requirement may find preserves attractive and
+Over the years, it has come to my attention that few hunters are aware of the differences between preserve and non-preserve pheasant hunting in South Dakota.
+Few people I know will drive 2,000 miles to hunt a released or pen raised pheasant.
+Hunters that don't have that requirement may find preserves attractive.

 Aspect 1 - Hunting Seasons